SonAlexLe/dungeon-2020-2/README.md

 # dungeon-2020-2

 A project for the course ELEC-A7151 Object-oriented programming with C++ at Aalto University.
-A roguelike dungeon crawler game built with C++ and SFML libraries.
+A roguelike dungeon crawler game built using C++ and SFML libraries.

 ## Contributors